 9. Reinstall the taillamp housing by aligning the two pins (1) on the back of the housing with

-- the rubber anchors in the vehicle body.
-Be sure to align the slot (2) on the housing with the corresponding post on the vehicle body, and the plastic tab (3) with the plastic slot on the vehicle body. - Push until the housing fits securely in place and is fastened at all four locations. - 11.
+- 10. Push until the housing fits securely in place and is fastened at all four locations. - 11.
 Reinstall the two Torx[®] screws, and the other screw.

 License Plate Lamp

 To replace one of these bulbs: